Uganda – It has always been the Pearl of Africa.

 Here are the reasons why Uganda is the Pearl of Africa:

 Winston Churchill wrote, “The Kingdom of Uganda is a fairy tale.
-The landscape is different… from anything elsewhere to be seen in the whole range of Africa….what message I bring back….concentrate on Uganda…it is the Pearl of Africa.
+The landscape differs from anything elsewhere to be seen in the whole range of Africa.
+The message I bring back is to concentrate on Uganda, the Pearl of Africa.

-3. The Weather is Different- Best Weather in East Africa
+3. The Weather is Different- Best Safari Weather in East Africa

 Winston Churchill wrote about Uganda’s Weather and Climate: “the climate is different…from all of Africa.”